ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Datasets
 ========

-Here we cover the realistic simulated datasets, which are analogous to 'real world' administrative records such as tax documents and census surveys, that users can generate using :code:`pseudopeople` for developing and testing Entity Resolution algorithms and software.
+Here we cover the realistic simulated datasets, which are analogous to "real world" administrative records such as tax documents and routinely generated files of social security numbers, that users can generate using Pseudopeople for developing and testing Entity Resolution algorithms and software.

+Each of the datasets that can be generated using Pseudopeople have "noise" added to them, thereby realistically simulating how administrative records can be corrupted or distorted, which creates challenges in linking those records.
+To read more about the different kinds of noise that can be applied to the different datasets, please see the `Noise page <https://pseudopeople.readthedocs.io/en/latest/noise_functions/index.html#noise-functions>`_.

 The below table offers a list of the datasets that can be generated.
 Each row of a given dataset represents an individual simulant, with the columns representing different simulant attributes, such as name, age, sex, et cetera.